GyulyVGC/sniffnet/.design/README.md

 ### Design files

-> Since I do not have a design team at hand – most of my product does not have any Design files and you'll be forced to browse through the product itself and propose improvements.
+> Since I do not have a design team at hand – most of my product does not have any Design files, and you'll be forced to browse through the product itself and propose improvements.

 ## 💅 Design relevant materials